+BCOM 260 1.0 unit

-BCOM 260 Business Telephone Procedures 18 hours lecture
+Business Telephone Procedures

 Formerly CAOTO 260.
 This course is designed for the person who needs instruction and practice in developing professional communication skills using the telephone and all telephone-related technologies found in today's work environment.